La Cage aux Folles (musical): 2010 Broadway revival

-National Tour (2011–2012)
+2011 US tour

 A national tour modeled after the 2010 Broadway revival began in September 2011 starting in Des Moines, Iowa.
 At first, Fierstein was asked to play the role of Georges and Sieber was asked to play the role of Albin, each taking the role the other had played on Broadway.
 Due to a full schedule, being set to write the book of the Disney musical Newsies and the musical Kinky Boots, Fierstein had to decline this offer.
 This tour starred George Hamilton in the role of Georges and Sieber as Albin.
 This was Sieber's national tour debut.

-2017 UK Tour
+2017 UK tour

 A UK tour produced by Bill Kenwright began on 5 January 2017 at the New Theatre, Oxford.
 The cast included John Partridge as Albin, Adrian Zmed as Georges and Marti Webb as Jacqueline.
 Martin Connor directed the production, with choreography by Bill Deamer, design by Gary McCann and musical direction by Mark Crossland.
 This production was the first to tour the UK.

-2023 London revival
+2023 Regent's Park Open Air Theatre production

-A revival will open at the Regent's Park Open Air Theatre from 29 July running until 16 September 2023, directed by the venue's artistic director Timothy Sheader.
+A production starring Carl Mullaney as Albin, Billy Carter as Georges, and John Owen-Jones as Edouard Dindon opened at London's Regent's Park Open Air Theatre on 29 July 2023, directed by the venue's artistic director Timothy Sheader, and ran until 23 September 2023.

-2023 Sydney revival

-37 years since La Cage aux Folles last played to Sydney audiences, an all-new Australian revival will open at the Concourse Theatre for a limited season from 1 February until 5 February 2023.
-The cast includes five-time Helpmann Award winner Paul Capsis as Albin, Michael Cormick as Georges, Noah Mullins as Jean-Michel, Anthony Brandon Wong as Jacob, Lucia Mastrantone as Jacqueline, Chloe Malek as Anne Dindon, Lani Tapu as Edouard Dindon, Zoe Ventoura as Madame Dindon and Nick Eynaud as Chantal.
-The production will be helmed by newcomer Riley Spadaro with choreography by Veronica Beattie George.